yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/openshift.md

 The recommended OpenShift Container Platform (OCP) version is 4.6, with backward compatibility assumed but not guaranteed.

-You should have 18 vCPU and 32 GB of memory available for testing Yugabyte Platform.
+You should have 18 vCPU and 32 GB of memory available for testing YugabyteDB Anywhere.
 This can be three or more nodes equivalent to Google Platform's n1-standard-8 (8 vCPU, 30 GB memory).

 For more information and examples on provisioning OpenShift clusters on GCP, see the following: